microsoft/code-with-engineering-playbook/agile-development/collaboration/readme.md

 - During a swarming session, an engineer can branch out if there is something that needs to be handled while the swarm tackles the main problem at hand, then reconnects and reports back.
 This allows the swarm to focus on a core aspect and to be all on the same page.
 - The Teams call is repeated until resolution is found or alternative path forward is formulated.

-## Why swarm programming helps collaboration?
+## Why swarm programming helps collaboration

 - Swarming allows the collective knowledge and expertise of the team to come together in a focused and unified way.
 - Not only does swarming help close out the item faster, but it also helps the team understand each other’s strengths and weaknesses.
 - Allows the team to build a higher level of trust and work as a cohesive unit.

-## When to decide to swarm, pair, and/or split?
+## When to decide to swarm, pair, and/or split

 - While a lot of time can be spent on pair programming, it does make sense to split the work when folks understand how the work will be carried out and the work to be done is largely prescriptive.
 - Once the story has been jointly tasked out by both engineers, the engineers may choose to tackle some tasks separately and then combine the work together at the end.